nick-lehmann/SnakeCharmerGuide/games/README.md

 Bonus Points: Do all the prints inside the loop.

 ### ⛽️ How far can we make it?
+[Functions]

 Renee is driving when she realises that her tank is almost empty.
-She knows her car burns a certain ammount of liters of gas every 100km.
+She knows her car burns a certain amount of liters of gas every 100km.
 She also knows the distance to the next gas station.
 Will she make it or will she be stranded?